Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận13/02/2025

-(CLO) On the afternoon of February 12, Thailand received 260 human trafficking victims from Myanmar in a large-scale crackdown on fraud along the border between the two countries.
+(CLO) On the afternoon of February 12, Thailand received 260 human trafficking victims from Myanmar in a large-scale crackdown on fraud along the two countries' border.

-The group of victims were forced to work in scam call centers, an illegal operation that generates billions of dollars a year across Southeast Asia.
-According to the Thai military, after screening, they found that the 260 people came from 20 different countries, including 138 Ethiopians.
+These victims were forced to work in fraudulent call centers, an illegal operation that generates billions of dollars annually across Southeast Asia.
+According to the Thai military, after screening, they discovered that these 260 people came from 20 different countries, including 138 Ethiopians.

 Thailand receives 260 victims in online human trafficking ring in Myanmar photo 1